A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Introduction

-In this paper we address the feasibility of linear IA for MIMO interference networks with constant channel coefficients.
-This problem, which amounts to solving a set of polynomial equations, has received recently a lot of attention and some partial results can be found in \cite{Yetis10},\cite{BreslerCartwrightTseToappear},\cite{Razaviyayn1}.
-The first work to study this problem was \cite{Yetis10}, where the solvability of the IA polynomial equations was analyzed based on classic results in algebraic geometry like Bezout's and Bernstein's theorems.
+In this paper, we address the feasibility of linear IA for MIMO interference networks with constant channel coefficients and no symbol extensions.
+Our focus is the single channel use IA feasibility problem, which has recently received a lot of attention, and results herein do not apply if multiple channel uses are considered.
+This problem amounts to solving a set of polynomial equations and some partial results can be found in \cite{Yetis10},\cite{BreslerCartwrightTseToappear},\cite{Razaviyayn1}.
+The first work to study this problem was \cite{Yetis10}, where the solvability of the IA polynomial equations was analyzed using classic results in algebraic geometry like Bezout's and Bernstein's theorems.
 By counting the number of equations and variables involved in any subset of zero-forcing alignment equations, Yetis et al. introduced in \cite{Yetis10} the definition of a proper system.
 Connections between proper and feasible systems were established only for the single-beam case in which each user transmits only one stream of data.
 When more than one data stream is transmitted, the genericity of the polynomial coefficients is destroyed and the equivalence between proper and feasible systems does not longer hold.
 Some information theoretic outer bounds, e.g., \cite{JafarDoF07} and \cite{JafarDoF10}, can be included in the properness definition to further close the gap between proper and feasible systems, but the precise connection between both concepts still remains unclear.

 In \cite{Slock10}, the feasibility of IA was studied by interpreting the alignment process as a joint transmit-receive zero-forcing scheme in which each interfering stream can be suppressed at either the transmitter or the receiver sacrificing one degree of freedom.
-The proposed feasibility test, however, provides only necessary conditions and is combinatorial in nature since must check all possible ways to suppress interfering streams at both sides of the link and for all users.
+The proposed feasibility test, however, provides only necessary conditions and is combinatorial in nature since it requires to check all possible ways to suppress interfering streams at both sides of the link and for all users.

 More recent work on the feasibility of IA has been presented in \cite{BreslerCartwrightTseToappear} and \cite{Razaviyayn1}.
 Specifically, \cite{BreslerCartwrightTseToappear} studies the dimensions of the algebraic varieties involved in the alignment problem (input, output and solution variety), and proves a sufficient and necessary condition of feasibility for the particular case of symmetric square MIMO interference channels, where all transmitters and receivers have the same number of antennas, all users transmit the same number of streams and there are at least three interfering users ($K \geq 3$).
 For the general case with arbitrary system parameters, only a necessary condition is proved in \cite{BreslerCartwrightTseToappear}.
 Similar algebraic tools are used in \cite{Razaviyayn1} to prove general bounds on the tuple of DoF that are achievable through linear interference alignment.
 Furthermore, for the particular case of symmetric systems where the number of transmit and receive antennas is divisible by the number of streams the bound is tight and can be achieved through IA.